ASHISH-KUMAR-888/pokemon-advanced/README.md

   (Total Pokemon :  3880)

+  (Search Bar and Filter Option)

-* I also Craeted a search bar, you can
+* I Created a search bar,
+  filter option, favorite page, compare page and Sort by asc or des | you can
-  search Pokemons by his names.
+  search Pokemons by his names, types, or use sort method.

 * I also Created Pagination in it and
   some background effect and hover effect